 Medical Emergency Planning Tips for Transgender and Gender Non-Conforming People

 If you are transgender and/or gender non-conforming, it’s important to plan for unforeseen medical emergencies.
 Here is a list of helpful tips you can use if you need to go to the Emergency Room.

 Trans/Gender Non-Conforming People and PrEP: What You should Know

 PrEP is a once-daily medication to prevent HIV infection.
 This is one of many tools to keep yourself protected against HIV.
 Questions about PrEP?
 This is for you!

 Interested in changing how you sound to affirm your gender expression?
 Download our helpful brochure here.

 Callen-Lorde encourages patients to research the credentials and qualifications of providers they are considering for any procedure.
 Inclusion of a surgeon on this list is in no way an endorsement or recommendation by Callen-Lorde.

-This is a guide to community organizations and social and supportive services in the NYC-Metro area that are either known to have experience working with TGNC people, or who offer unique services that some in our community might need.
-However, the presence of an organization here does not mean that it will be a safe referral for all TGNC people.
+Produced in conjunction with Mount Sinai, this community resource guide a guide contains information about community organizations and social and supportive services in the NYC-Metro area that are either known to have experience working with TGNB people, or who offer unique services that some in our community might need.
+However, the presence of an organization here does not mean that it will be a safe referral for all TGNB people.
 If you have any concerns, it is always a good idea to bring a friend or other supportive ally with you.
+Updated in March 2018